Voting and elections

 Electoral gifts and donations disclosure requirements

-Both candidates and donors are required to disclose electoral gifts/donations (gift).
+Candidates are required to disclose electoral gifts/donations (gift).
 Any election-related gift received within six months of the Election Day must be disclosed if:

 1. The value of the gift is $300 or more; or